Chromoprotein/small-projects/README.md

 To do:

-* Downloading images by single click

 * Skeleton loaders

 * Add a logo

+* style the full resolution image page and add a download button

-* message for empty results
+* style the 0 results found message

 ### ToDoList